20 white kitchen designs

 10. Texture talk

-Add texture to an all white kitchen with wooden benchtops.
+Add texture to an all white on white kitchen with wooden benchtops.
 The various species of timber also give you a wide range of colour options.

 11. Plan it out